yaz29/cloud-security-portfolio/SailPoint/08-Source Configuration-&-Connectors/README.md

 ## Why this matters

 SailPoint is only as good as the data it receives.
 If Sources are misconfigured incomplete aggregations, broken correlations, badly mapped attributes everything built on top of them (certifications, SoD, lifecycle) operates on incorrect information.
 A governance model built on bad data does not protect anything; it only provides a false sense of control.

-This lab goes beyond the basic configuration covered in Lab 03 and digs into what separates a basic implementation from a robust one: incremental aggregation setup, error handling, managing multiple Sources of the same type, and troubleshooting connectors in production environments.
+This lab covers what separates a basic implementation from a robust one: incremental aggregation setup, error handling, managing multiple Sources of the same type, and troubleshooting connectors in production environments.

+---

+## Environment note

+> Steps 1–5 were completed using an interactive SailPoint ISC simulator replicating the Admin Console interface.
+Steps 6–8 are documented from official SailPoint documentation and real-world project experience, as they require a live tenant with multiple aggregation cycles to demonstrate meaningfully.
+Screenshots for these steps will be updated when live tenant access is available.

 ---